-3.2.1 All education sites are either full or near capacity and any significant development will put further pressure on allocating child places.
-Pupil forecasts undertaken by ESCC in July 2016 show that schools can cope with the additional demand from the development proposed.
+3.2.1 Pupil forecasts undertaken by ESCC in July 2016 show that there is sufficient education capacity to cope with the additional demand from the development proposed.
 ESCC is therefore not currently proposing expanding education provision in the area.
 However RCS is already at capacity with a substantial waiting list.
 If forecasts change then expansion may be required and in line with RDC's CIL Charging Schedule Reg.
 123 list either CIL monies or S106 contributions should be used to help address the shortfall in pupil places.